hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 pull himself up by the bootstraps.
 William Smith features in the film as Chris Gardner and Will's son Jadon Smith co-stars as Gardner's son Christopher Jr.

 Chris Gardner is a bright and talented, but marginally employed salesman.
-Struggling to makeends meet, Gardener finds himself and his five-year-old son evicted from their San Franciscoapartment with nowhere to go.
-Nevertheless, he keeps in pursuit of his dream of a better lifefor the two of them.
+Struggling to make ends meet, Gardener finds himself and his five-year-old son evicted from their San Francisco apartment with nowhere to go.
+Nevertheless, he keeps in pursuit of his dream of a better life for the two of them.
 Finally, his effort has paid off and he gets the position.
-Upon hearing thenews, Chris rushes to his son's daycare, hugging him tightly.
+Upon hearing the news, Chris rushes to his son's daycare, hugging him tightly.

 The film has received numerous good views upon its release.
-The tough beauty of the pictureis that it lets each viewer weigh the costs and benefits to Gardner.
-It's a genuinely transportinginspirational movie because it's also a cautionary tale.
-It does not downplay the hero'soccasional clumsiness or pigheadedness.
-For his performance, Will Smith was nominated foran Academy Award and a Golden Globe for Best Actor.
+The tough beauty of the picture is that it lets each viewer weigh the costs and benefits to Gardner.
+It's a genuinely transporting inspirational movie because it's also a cautionary tale.
+It does not downplay the hero's occasional clumsiness or pigheadedness.
+For his performance, Will Smith was nominated for an Academy Award and a Golden Globe for Best Actor.

 <div STYLE="page-break-after: always;"></div>